 Things to consider

 Do I need a building permit?
 Requiring a permit depends on your municipality but generally speaking, a structure less than 107 square feet that is not considered permanent does not require a permit in Ontario.
-Rogers are able to provide engineered shop drawings to secure the required permits, when necessary.
+Rogers are able to provide engineered stamped drawings to secure the required permits, when necessary.

 Location The closer to the house or garden your greenhouse is located, the more you are likely to use it.
 Location is a key factor in creating the ideal growing environment and helping to ease heating costs.
 Locate your greenhouse so that it receives a minimum of six hours of sunlight per day is during winter months.
 Anything less and you may have to supplement with grow lights.
 If possible, align the longest side of your greenhouse to face south.
 This allows the roof to attract the most amount of sunlight during the day.